dotnet/iot/src/devices/Pcd8544/README.md

 lcd.DrawLine(0, 0, 15, 35, true);
 lcd.DrawRectangle(10, 30, 10, 20, true, true);
 lcd.DrawRectangle(12, 32, 6, 16, false, true);
-// You should not forget to refresh to draw everything lcd.Refresh();
+// You should not forget to draw what you have in memory lcd.Draw();
 ```

 Each can take `Point`, `Size` and `Rectangle` as well as input.
 You have to decide if you want to have the point on or off and if you fill or not the rectangle.